okta/okta-auth-swift/README.md

 ```

 ### cancel
-To cancel authorization flow by calling `cancel`.
+To cancel authorization call `cancel`.
 It will cancel current transaction and reset auth status.

 ```swift
     client.cancel()